Engineerjavo/SMART-LAUNDRY-BUSKET-FOR-HOSPITAL-HYGINE/README.md

+# Smart Laundry Basket For Hospital Hygiene
+## 1. Project Overview

+## 2. System Architecture

+## 3. How It Works

 # Collaborators
+1. Javan
-1. Masika - Supervisor
+2. Masika - Supervisor
 -
-Project title is Smart laundry busket for hosptal hygine

 Its aproject that automatically opens lead of the laundry busket,when the  cloths are detected and sprays or disinfects the cloths once the lead closes
 #features
 -
 automatic lid opening